srun --pty bash -i

 Personal HPC and HPC clusters

-To access any Cardiff University HPC or personal Cloud resources you will need to install and login to the University VPN - see instructions below.
+To access any Cardiff University HPC or personal Cloud resources you will need to install and log in to the University VPN - see instructions below.

 As part of the teaching provision at Cardiff University you will be provided with a specific ‘login’ to your own Kubernete VM.
 You may also be given access to our teaching HPC cluster or our research HPC system.